 Speed

-One thing I enjoy the most is the speed.
-I can say that OneDrive is finally catching up with Google and other companies offering photo storage solutions.
-However, the transition between the photos is still rough (not as smooth).
-And after a second look, I noticed that the images are not quite sharp.
+One aspect that brings me immense joy is the speed.
+I must say that OneDrive is finally catching up to Google and other companies in terms of photo storage solutions.
+However, I have noticed that the transition between photos is still somewhat rough, lacking smoothness.
+Furthermore, upon closer inspection, I have observed that the images are not as sharp.

-Would you like to see OneDrive Photos features in OneDrive Business as well?
-Add your voice on the Microsoft Feedback Portal.
+Wouldn’t it be great to have the OneDrive Photos features available in OneDrive Business as well?
+Share your thoughts and make your voice heard on the Microsoft Feedback Portal.